Notice of Privacy Practices

 Family and Friends Involved in Your Care

 If you do not object, we may share your health information with a family member, relative, or close personal friend who is involved in your care or payment for that care.
-We may also notify a family member, personal representative, or another person responsible for your care about your location within an HSS facility and general condition.
+We may also notify a family member, personal representative, or another person responsible for your care about your location and general condition within an HSS facility.
 In some cases, we may need to share your information with a disaster relief organization that will help us notify these persons.

 3. Emergencies or Public Need